rajdeep002-coder/HACKNOVATION-2.0/README.md

 # HACKNOVATION-2.0
 NeuralShield

 Intelligent Web Application Firewall (WAF)
-->Overview

-NeuralShield is a full-stack Web Application Firewall designed to detect and block common web attacks such as SQL Injection (SQLi) and Cross-Site Scripting (XSS) in real time.

-The system analyzes HTTP requests, classifies threats based on severity and confidence score, stores logs securely, and provides a centralized dashboard for monitoring and analytics.

--> Problem Statement

-Modern web applications are vulnerable to SQL Injection and XSS attacks.
-Small and Medium Enterprises (SMEs) often lack affordable and easy-to-deploy web security solutions.

-There is a need for a scalable, real-time, and developer-friendly protection system.

--> Key Features

-Real-time SQL Injection detection

-Real-time XSS detection

-Automatic malicious request blocking

-Severity classification (Low, Medium, High, Critical)

-Confidence score calculation

-Secure attack log storage (PostgreSQL)

-Dashboard analytics using charts

-Admin authentication system

-Log export functionality

-->System Architecture

-NeuralShield follows a three-tier architecture:

-1️⃣ Presentation Layer

-Admin Dashboard

-Scanner Interface

-Attack Logs View

-Analytics Charts

-2️⃣ Application Layer

-Spring Boot Backend

-Rule-based WAF Detection Engine

-Business Logic Processing

-3️⃣ Data Layer

-PostgreSQL Database

-Attack Log Storage

-Authentication Data

-🛠 Technologies Used
-Frontend
+1. Project Overview

+NeuralShield is a full-stack Web Application Firewall designed to protect web applications from common web-based attacks such as SQL Injection (SQLi) and Cross-Site Scripting (XSS).

+The system analyzes incoming HTTP requests in real time, detects malicious patterns using a rule-based detection engine, blocks harmful requests, and stores detailed logs in a PostgreSQL database.

+It provides a centralized administrative dashboard for monitoring, analytics, and attack history management.

+2. Problem Statement

+Web applications are one of the most targeted components in modern software systems.
+Attacks such as SQL Injection and Cross-Site Scripting can lead to:

+Unauthorized database access

+Data breaches

+Website defacement

+Financial and reputational damage

+Many small and medium-scale organizations lack affordable and easy-to-deploy security solutions.
+Enterprise-grade Web Application Firewalls are often expensive and complex to configure.

+There is a need for a practical, scalable, and cost-effective web security solution that provides real-time protection and centralized monitoring.

+3. Objectives

+The primary objectives of NeuralShield are:

+To detect malicious HTTP requests targeting web applications

+To automatically block SQL Injection and XSS attacks

+To classify detected threats based on severity levels

+To calculate a confidence score for each detected attack

+To store structured attack logs in a secure database

+To provide a real-time analytics dashboard for administrators

+4. System Architecture

+NeuralShield follows a three-tier architecture to ensure modularity and scalability.

+4.1 Presentation Layer

+The presentation layer consists of:

+Admin login interface

+Security scanner page

+Attack logs page

+Analytics dashboard with charts

+This layer is developed using HTML, CSS, and JavaScript, with Chart.js used for visual analytics.

+4.2 Application Layer

+The application layer is implemented using Spring Boot and contains:

+REST controllers for handling requests

+Rule-based WAF detection engine

+Business logic processing

+Attack classification and logging mechanism

+This layer is responsible for analyzing requests and managing system logic.

+4.3 Data Layer

+The data layer uses PostgreSQL for persistent storage.
+It stores:

+Attack logs

+Severity levels

+Confidence scores

+Timestamps

+User authentication data

+5. Technologies Used

+Frontend:

 HTML